SilSantana/TestTransferBatch/README.md

 ## Create Image in docker
-### Run the command below to create the projoet image in docker.
+-> Run the command below to create the projoet image in docker.
 This command must be executed within the directory where the application's dockerfile is located.

 docker build -t [imagename] .

 ## Create the container
-### Run this command to create the container from the created image.
+-> Run this command to create the container from the image.
 This command must be executed in the same directory where the dockerfile is located.

-docker run [imagename]
+docker run --name [container_name]  [svfilepath]

 ## Create the container and run the application passing input parameters
-### If the application receives an input parameter during execution, it must be informed
+-> If the application receives an input parameter during execution, it must be informed

-docker run docker run [imagename] [svfilepath]
+docker run --name [container_name] [imagename] [svfilepath]

+## Application framework
+.Net version: 8.0
+C# version: 12.0

+## IDE Tool
+Visual studio version: 2022